 - Moringa capsules: Many people take encapsulated moringa to avoid the strong flavor.
 Take capsules of moringa extract daily with a full glass of water.

 - Moringa extracts: Moringa extracts contain a highly concentrated form of the herb in an alcohol or vegetable glycerin base.
 Glycerin has many benefits over alcohol: it is gentler on your system, has a low glycemic index, and encapsulates the compounds without changing their bioactive properties.

-I recommend Global Healing Center's certified-organic Moringa liquid extract that uses our proprietary Raw Herbal Extract™ technology.
+I recommend Global Healing's certified-organic Moringa liquid extract that uses our proprietary Raw Herbal Extract™ technology.
 Our formula is concentrated nutrition straight from fresh moringa leaves, using the most highly-innovative and pure technology in the industry, hands down.